New Ideas in Constraining Nuclear Forces: Current Nuclear Hamiltonians

 Realistic predictions of nuclear observables require accurate many-body methods and reliable nuclear Hamiltonians with quantified theoretical uncertainties.
 Typically, the nuclear Hamiltonian can be written as

 where $T$ is the kinetic energy of the nucleons, $V_{NN}$ is the $NN$ interaction, $V_{3N}$ is the three-nucleon ($3N$) interaction, and $V_{AN}$ contains all higher-nucleon forces.
-It is usually sufficient to truncate the Hamiltonian at the $3N$ level.
+Given current theoretical uncertainties, it is usually sufficient to truncate the Hamiltonian at the $3N$ level, except if a high-precision is sought.
 This was shown explicitly, e.g., in nucleonic matter~\cite{Kruger:2013kua}.
 In addition, based on PC arguments, four- and higher-nucleon forces are expected to be small in presently-used chiral EFT formulations.
-For many years, the Hamiltonian was constructed phenomenologically, by modeling the nuclear interactions as, e.g., a sum of boson-exchange potentials~\cite{Machleidt:2000ge}, or by constructing Hamiltonians with a given spin-isospin operator structure and radial functions~\cite{Wiringa:1994wb}.
+However, the validity if this truncation needs to be explicitly checked in future calculations.
+For many years, the Hamiltonian was constructed phenomenologically, i.e., without a fundamental guiding principle, by modeling the nuclear interactions as, e.g., a sum of boson-exchange potentials~\cite{Machleidt:2000ge}, or by constructing Hamiltonians with a given spin-isospin operator structure and radial functions~\cite{Wiringa:1994wb}.
 These were fit to reproduce $NN$ scattering data with a small $\chi^2$ up to relatively high scattering energies (see, e.g., Ref.~\cite{Wiringa:1994wb}).
 In addition, such $NN$ forces were supplemented with phenomenological $3N$ forces (e.g. the Urbana IX~\cite{Pudliner:1997ck} and Illinois~\cite{Pieper:2001ap} $3N$ potentials) with great success~\cite{Wiringa:2002ja}.
 These many-body forces, however, were not constructed consistently with the $NN$ sector.
-Furthermore, while the Urbana IX $3N$ interaction lead to a reasonable description of neutron matter~\cite{akmal:1998cf}, it failed to produce adequate spin-orbit splitting in light nuclei~\cite{Pieper:2001ap}.
-The Illinois-7 $3N$ potential, on the other hand, lead to an excellent description of nuclei~\cite{Carlson:2014vla}, but failed in neutron matter, producing a vanishing pressure above a density of approximately 0.1~$\mathrm{fm}^{-3}$~\cite{Maris:2013rgq}.
+Furthermore, while the Urbana IX $3N$ interaction led to a reasonable description of neutron matter~\cite{akmal:1998cf}, it failed to produce adequate spin-orbit splitting in light nuclei~\cite{Pieper:2001ap}.
+The Illinois-7 $3N$ potential, on the other hand, led to an excellent description of nuclei~\cite{Carlson:2014vla}, but failed in neutron matter, producing a vanishing pressure above a density of approximately 0.1~$\mathrm{fm}^{-3}$~\cite{Maris:2013rgq}.